ksmettela/Employee-DB-Application/README.md

 - Clone or download the project files to your local machine.

 - Install the required dependencies, if any.
-For example, if the project uses a relational database, you need to install and configure the corresponding database software on your local machine or on a remote server.
+For example, if the project uses a relational database, install and configure the corresponding database software on your local machine or on a remote server.

 - Build and compile the Java project using a Java IDE (e.g., Eclipse, IntelliJ, etc.) or a build automation tool (e.g., Maven, Gradle, etc.).